UCTRONICS/Smart-Robot-Car-Arduino/README.md

 # Smart-Robot-Car-Arduino

-UCTRONICS has updated code library.
+# UCTRONICS has updated code library.

+# [NOTICE:]

+# For K0069 ，you should use Smart_Robot_Car_V1 demo.
+For K0070, you should use Smart_Robot_Car_V2.

-Let us know if you need any help or have any sugestions.
+# Let us know if you need any help or have any sugestions.

-Our email address is : support@uctronics.com
+# Our email address is : support@uctronics.com

 The  detail  instructions: